Exercising with Varicocele(s)

 ✗Don’t No tight underwear (unless specifically designed for varicocele)

-✗Don’t No protein shakes or energy drinks during workout
+✗Don’t No protein shakes or energy drinks during exercise

 ✓DO Stretch to promote muscular mobility (especially hip mobility)

-✓DO Perform yoga inversion exercises improve testicular blood circulation and cooling
+✓DO Perform yoga inversion exercises to improve testicular blood circulation and cooling

-✓DO A cooling shower post-workout is almost mandatory, ideally take overall cool shower (no discomfort required)
+✓DO A cooling shower post-workout is almost mandatory.
+Ideally, take a full-body cool shower (no discomfort required)

-Poor lifestyle habits like smoking, alcohol consumption, coffee, poor posture, excessive setting, and many other controlable varicocele risk factors also play a major role.
+Poor lifestyle habits like smoking, alcohol consumption, coffee, poor posture, excessive setting, and many other controllable varicocele risk factors also play a major role in varicocele development.